 Grace Metalious, Author of Peyton Place

 Grace Metalious (September 8, 1924 – February 25, 1964) was an American author best remembered for her sensational novel Peyton Place.
-It caused incredible outrage when it was published in 1956, but went on to become one of the bestselling books of all time.
+It caused an incredible scandal when first published in 1956, but quickly one of the bestselling books of the twentieth century.

 Of French-Canadian ancestry, she was born Marie Grace De Repentigny in Manchester, New Hampshire.
 Her parents separated when she was ten years old.

 At the age of eighteen she married George Metalious (1925-2015) who came from a Greek family.
 The couple had three children.
-After World War II army service, George became a teacher, but Grace wasn’t the perfect faculty wife and displayed rebellious tendencies.
+After World War II army service, George became a teacher, but Grace was far from the ideal 1950s wife, with her rebellious nature and burning ambition to write.

-Grace freely admitted to being a lazy housewife and, to say the least, not a very good mother.
-More comfortable in denim jeans and shirts, she showed no interest in conforming to the ideals of the 1950s woman.
+Grace freely admitted to being a lazy housewife.
+More comfortable in denim jeans and boxy shirts, she showed no interest in conforming to the 1950’s ideals of womanhood.
+Though she adored her children, she wouldn’t have won a Mom of the Year award; that said, no one holds men to any similar standard.

 For Grace, writing was like breathing; she needed to do it to stay alive.
-For his part, her husband resented her need to write and blatant nonconformity.
+Her husband resented her need to write and blatant nonconformity.

 “I did not like being regarded as a freak because I spent time in front of a typewriter instead of a sink.
 And George did not like my not liking the things I was supposed to like.”
 After George returned home from the military he had an affair; Grace retaliated with an affair of her own.